Coherent Tannaka duality and algebraicity of Hom-stacks: Formal gluings

-For (i)(a), we consider the representable morphism $r\colon R \to S$ given by the equalizer of $\alpha$ and $\beta$.
+For \ref{CI:tannakian-f}, we consider the representable morphism $r\colon R \to T$ given by the equalizer of $\alpha$ and $\beta$.
 It suffices to prove that $r$ is an isomorphism.
-Note that $r$ is automatically a monomorphism and locally of finite presentation.
-By assumption, there are compatible sections of $r$ over $U$ and $Z_n$ for all $n$, thus $r_U$ and $r_{Z_n}$ are isomorphisms for all $n$.
-By Proposition \ref{P:mono-with-stratification-is-iso}, $r$ is an isomorphism. \end{proof}
+Note that $r$ is always a monomorphism and locally of finite presentation.
+By assumption, there are compatible sections of $r$ over $U$ and $Z^{[n]}$ for all $n$, thus $r_U$ and $r_{Z^{[n]}}$ are isomorphisms for all $n$.
+By Proposition \ref{P:mono-with-stratification-is-iso}, $r$ is an isomorphism. \end{proof} \begin{remark} We do not know if the condition that $f^*$ preserves sheaves of finite type in \ref{CI:tannakian-ess-surj} is necessary.
+We do know that for any sheaf $F$ of finite type, the restrictions of $f^*F$ to $U$ and $Z^{[n]}$ are coherent but this does not imply that $f^*F$ is coherent.
+For example, if $A=k[[x]]$, and $I=(x)$, then the $A$-module $k((x))/k[[x]]$ is not finitely generated but becomes $0$ after tensoring with $A/(x^n)$ or $A_x$. \end{remark}